colmcmaken/Microfauna-Swimming-Behavior/README.md

 This pipeline does not require coding to acquire tracking information (x, y coordinates) and all code used for post-processing is provided here to further aid in the usability of method.
 This protocol can be adapted for other microfaunal species that face similar issues with obtaining swimming behavioral measurements and can be used for experiments with limited funding.

-Publication can be accessed at
+Publication can be accessed at:

-  **Please cite this paper if you use this repository:**
+  **Please cite this paper if you use this repository**